Content

 A wide-scale supply outage would cause enormous economic damage.
 Consequently, Swissgrid must keep the transmission system available for the supply of electricity at all times.
 It is therefore essential to have an intact grid infrastructure and to secure the availability of IT and communication systems.
 Meeting these prerequisites can be jeopardised by, for example, technical problems, natural disasters, operating errors and criminal actions.
 Among other measures, Swissgrid mitigates these risks by implementing redundancies and standardised processes to eliminate faults in grid systems and in system operations.
 Adequate training and development of personnel ensures that employees respond appropriately.

 Swissgrid takes precautions to protect the infrastructure against physical attacks.
 The project to physically protect substations is one of the main activities in this area and involves securing the relevant buildings and plants, as well as access control and monitoring.
+In 2024, Swissgrid took part in a corresponding exercise organised by the Swiss Armed Forces.
+The aim of the training was to practise cooperation between the army and civilian authorities.

 The threat of cyber attacks is steadily rising due to the speed at which technology changes (which potential attackers also exploit), the countless possible modes of attack, as well as growing system integration across companies.
 To reduce this risk, Swissgrid is continuously developing its processes and systems to detect cyber threats early and defend itself against them.